mendix/docs/content/en/docs/appstore/app-services/email-service.md

 To configure the **Send Email Basic** activity, double-click the activity and specify the following settings in the **Properties** pane:

-{{< figure src="/attachments/appstore/app-services/email-service/send-email-basic.png" >}}
+{{< figure src="/attachments/appstore/app-services/email-service/Send_Email_Basic.png" >}}

 * **Required Fields**

-    * **From** – This defines the sender's name and email, for example: `'name<email.com>'` or `'email.com'`.
+    * **From** – This defines the sender's name and email, for example: `'name<email.com>' or 'email.com'`.
     * **To** – This defines the recipients of the email.
 Each recipient should have a name and an email address.
-The information for each recipient is separated by a comma, for example: `'name1<email1.com>, name2<email2.com>'` or `'email1.com','email2.com'`.
+The information for each recipient is saperated by a comma, for example: `'name1<email1.com>, name2<email2.com>'or 'email1.com','email2.com'`.
     * **Subject**  – This defines the subject of the email.

 * **Optional Fields**

     {{% alert type="warning" %}}For all **Optional Fields**, you must either define a value or select **empty** for the field.
 Otherwise, you will get an "missing value" error.{{% /alert %}}

-    * **Cc** – This defines the recipients on the CC list of the email.
+    * **Cc** – This defines the recipients of the email.
 Each recipient should have a name and an email address.
-The information for each recipient is separated by a comma, for example: `'name1<email1.com>, name2<email2.com>'` or `'email1.com','email2.com'`.
+The information for each recipient is saperated by a comma, for example: `'name1<email1.com>, name2<email2.com>'or 'email1.com','email2.com'`.
-    * **Bcc** – This defines the recipients on the BCC list of the email.
+    * **Bcc** – This defines the recipients of the email.
 Each recipient should have a name and an email address.
-The information for each recipient is separated by a comma, for example: `'name1<email1.com>, name2<email2.com>'` or `'email1.com','email2.com'`.
+The information for each recipient is saperated by a comma, for example: `'name1<email1.com>, name2<email2.com>'or 'email1.com','email2.com'`.
     * **Body** – This defines the body of the email in text format only.